obarrilero/sambuca/README.md

 create a Sambuca package that will install cleanly using standard Python tools and have it "just work".

+It shouldn't be much work to adapt this setup to other locations.
+I just haven't needed to do so yet :)

 ### Once only
 1.  load the git module :